input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 :::caution

 * `User=cardano`:
 Replace this value with the correct user.
 We assume that the user used to run the **Cardano node** is `cardano`.
-The **Mithril Signer** must imperatively run with the same user.
+The **Mithril signer** must imperatively run with the same user.

 * In the `/opt/mithril/mithril-signer/service.env` env file:
   * `KES_SECRET_KEY_PATH=/cardano/keys/kes.skey`: replace `/cardano/keys/kes.skey` with the path to your Cardano `KES secret key` file